32km west of Sylt island, North Sea of Germany

-The 288MW Butendiek Offshore Wind Farm will be situated 32km west of the island of Sylt in the North Sea area of Germany.
-Siemens Financial Services, Marguerite Fund, Industriens Pension and PKA each own a stake of 22.5% in the project.
-WPD, the developer of the project, owns the remaining ten percent stake.
+The 288MW Butendiek Offshore Wind Farm is located 32km west of the island of Sylt in the North Sea area of Germany.
+WPD, Siemens Financial Services, Marguerite Fund, Industriens Pension, CDC Infrastructure, EWZ and PKA jointly own the project.
+WPD is the developer and operator of the project on behalf of the partners.

-Offshore construction work on the project is scheduled to begin in 2014.
-The construction of the project is expected to be completed in June 2015.
-The €1.3bn ($1.7bn) project is expected to generate 1,290GWh of power per year upon its completion, which will meet the electricity needs of 370,000 households.
+Offshore construction work on the project began in March 2014.
+Project construction was fully completed in August 2015.
+The €1.3bn ($1.7bn) project is designed to generate 1,290GWh of power a year, which meets the electricity needs of 370,000 households.

 Butendiek Offshore Wind project location

-The Butendiek Offshore Wind power project site covers an area of 42km² in the German Exclusive Economic Zone Water of North Sea, close to the Danish-German border.
-The water depth at the project location varies from 19m to 22m.
-Besides attractive wind resources, the soil condition at the site is stated to be favourable.
+The Butendiek Offshore Wind power project site covers an area of 42km² in the German Exclusive Economic Zone Water of the North Sea, close to the Danish-German border.
+The water depth at the project location is approximately 20m.
+As well as the attractive wind resources, the soil condition at the site is also said to be favourable.

 German wind farm history and funding

-The implementation of the Butendiek Offshore Wind project has become more certain following the agreement reached in February 2013.
-The project will be financed through 67% debt and 33% equity.
+The implementation of the Butendiek Offshore Wind project became more certain following the agreement reached in February 2013.
+The project was financed through 67% debt and 33% equity.

-The debt financing of the project will be provided by a consortium led by UniCredit, KfW Ipex and Bremer Landesbank.
-A consortium of lenders, involving the European Investment Bank (EIB), KfW Förderbank, Denmark's Eksport Kredit and nine other commercial banks, are providing €937m ($1.2bn) of loans to the Butendiek project.
-EIB alone is contributing €450m ($602m) for the project.
+Debt financing was provided by a consortium led by UniCredit, KfW Ipex and Bremer Landesbank.
+A consortium of lenders, involving the European Investment Bank (EIB), KfW Förderbank, Denmark’s Eksport Kredit and nine other commercial banks, provided €937m ($1.2bn) of loans.
+EIB alone contributed €450m ($602m) for the project.

-Siemens Financial Services, Marguerite Fund, Industriens Pension, PKA and WPD will provide equity financing for the project.
+Siemens Financial Services, Marguerite Fund, Industriens Pension, PKA, CDC Infrastructure, EWZ and WPD provided equity financing for the project.

 Turbines supplied by Siemens

-The Butendiek Offshore Wind Farm will consist of 80 three-bladed Siemens wind turbines each having a rated output of 3.6MW.
-The turbines will be mounted on tapered tubular steel towers.
+The Butendiek Offshore Wind Farm consists of 80 three-bladed Siemens wind turbines each having a rated output of 3.6MW.
+The turbines are mounted on tapered tubular steel towers.

-The rotor diameter of each turbine will be 120m.
-The rotor speed will be variable and will maximise the aerodynamic efficiency.
-The power output of the rotor will be guided by pitch regulation.
+The rotor diameter of each turbine is 120m.
+The rotor speed is variable and maximises aerodynamic efficiency.
+The power output of the rotor is guided by pitch regulation.

-Each blade of the turbines will be 58.5m in length.
-The other components of the turbine include a microprocessor-based wind turbine controller, a 3,600kW asynchronous generator and a three-stage planetary / helical gear box.
+Each blade of the turbines is 58.5m long.
+The other components of the turbine include a microprocessor-based wind turbine controller, a 3,600kW asynchronous generator and a three-stage planetary/helical gearbox.

-Each turbine tower will be grounded upon a monopile foundation.
-Ballast Nedam's Heavy Lift Vessel (HLV) Svanen will be used for installing the foundations.
+Each turbine tower is grounded upon a monopile foundation.
+Ballast Nedam’s Heavy Lift Vessel (HLV) Svanen was used for installing the foundations.

 Butendiek Offshore Wind Farm contractors

-The Dutch-German transmission grid operator TenneT TSO will connect the wind farm with the grid through the SylWin-Cluster.
+The Dutch-German transmission grid operator TenneT TSO connected the wind farm to the grid through the SylWin-Cluster.

-Siemens has been awarded a contract worth €700m ($937m) to supply and install 80 SWT-3.6-120 wind turbines for the offshore wind power plant.
-The contractual scope also includes long-term maintenance support for ten years.
+Siemens was awarded a contract worth €700m ($937m) to supply and install 80 SWT-3.6-120 wind turbines for the offshore wind farm.
+The contractual scope also included long-term maintenance support for ten years.

-A contract worth more than €250m ($334m) has been awarded to Ballast Nedam for the engineering, supply and installation of turbine foundations of the offshore wind farm.
+A contract worth more than €250m ($334m) was awarded to Ballast Nedam for the engineering, supply and installation of turbine foundations of the offshore wind farm.

-Fabricom GDF Suez JV of Belgium will deliver the offshore substation platform for the wind power project.
-The inter-array cabling of the project will be provided by Visser Smit Marine Contractor, a company based in Netherlands.
+Fabricom GDF Suez JV of Belgium delivered the offshore substation platform for the wind power project.
+Inter-array cabling of the project was provided by Visser Smit Marine Contractor, a company based in the Netherlands.